BUS 207 - Human Resources Management

 Course Learning Outcomes

-7. Identify components of compensation systems and describe how they can be used to motivate employees.
+9.Explain how components of compensation systems can be used to motivate employees.

 Course Offered Fall